wp-plugins/dreamgrow-scroll-triggered-box/readme.txt

 == Changelog ==

+= 2.1.2 =
+* Scrollbox allow empty DIV, P and SPAN tags (to work together with MailChimp native code, for example)
+* Bugfix: Scrollbox will now appear also if first page is set to blog page

 = 2.1.1 =
 * Added Widgets support!
-* Added support for W3 Total Cache and other minification tools
+* Added support for JavaScript minification tools
-* Fixed bug with content area stuff showing in scrollbox
+* Bugfix: content area stuff is showing in scrollbox
-* Fixed bug with "fade-in" not working
+* Bugfix: "fade-in" not working

 = 2.1 =
 * Tested and fixed usage together with some third party plugins / shortcodes (example: Contact Form 7, Gravity Forms, WooCommerce, Use Google Libraries)